BoldingBruggeman/eat/README.md

 The get access to the PDAF source code [registration](http://pdaf.awi.de/register/index.php) is required.
 Please follow the instructions given on the registration page and proceed to step 2 when the code is downloaded and installed.

-Step 2: link the PDAF-code to the EAT code.
+Step 2: make the PDAF-code available to EAT

+There are two methods to specify where the PDAF code is.

+The first method is to create a link to point to the downloaded and un-packed PDAF source code:

 ```bash
 cd $reposdir/eat/extern